Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Best route: Dalhousie → Banikhet → Chamera Lake → Chamba (2-hour drive)

-Driving from Dalhousie to Dharamshala felt like following the scent of pine into a world of prayer flags.
-I spent my mornings at peaceful monasteries and evenings sipping coffee while watching the Dhauladhar peaks glow under sunset light.
+Driving from Dalhousie to Dharamshala feels like following the scent of pine into a world of prayer flags.
+I will love to spend my mornings at peaceful monasteries and evenings sipping coffee while watching the Dhauladhar peaks glow under sunset light.

 Mcleod ganj

-Things to do: Visit Dalai Lama Temple, Bhagsu Falls, and Namgyal Monastery
+Things to do: Visit Bhagsu Falls, and Namgyal Monastery

 Best time: March–June and October–December